Paul Parker (footballer)

-Paul Andrew Parker (born 4 April 1964) is an English football manager, former professional footballer and sports television pundit.
+Paul Andrew Parker (born 4 April 1964) is an English sports television pundit and former professional football player and manager.

-As a player, he was a full back most notably with Manchester United with whom he won two Premier League titles, an FA Cup, a League Cup and the Charity Shield.
-He also played in the top flight for both Queens Park Rangers and Chelsea, as well having as spells in the Football League with Fulham, Derby County and Sheffield United.
+As a player, he was a full back, most successfully with Manchester United with whom he won two Premier League titles, an FA Cup, a League Cup and the Charity Shield.
+Earlier he had established himself as a top flight Centre-half and England international at Queens Park Rangers where he spent 4 years and before that started his career with a 5 year stretch at Fulham.
+Later he had short spells with Chelsea, Derby County and Sheffield United.
 He later played non-league football with Heybridge Swifts and Farnborough Town until retiring in 1997.
 Internationally, Parker earned 19 caps for England and played at the 1990 World Cup.

 He had spells as a manager from 2001 to 2005 with Chelmsford City and Welling United, later taking up a role as assistant manager at Folkestone Invicta before becoming a television pundit with ESPN and Sky Sports.

 Early life

 He attended Sanders Draper School in Hornchurch.